BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

     flask run
     ```

     - Before we go to the next step, upload the code to GitHub.
-GitHub enables you to not only track changes in you make in your applications but also using GitHub Actions we will be able to automate future deployments.
+GitHub enables you to not only track changes in you make in your applications but also using GitHub Actions you can automate future deployments.
 You can do this directly on Visual Studio Code.
-On your right, select source control and publish your code to GitHub.
+On your right, select source control and publish your code to GitHub as shown below:

     ![Untitled](images/Untitled.png)

 ## Deploying your app on Azure Web App

     To share our application publicly, we will need to deploy it.
-[Azure Web App](https://azure.microsoft.com/en-us/services/app-service/web/) not only enables us to deploy our web applications but also grants us continuous deployment from Azure DevOps, GitLab, GitHub and many other sources.
+[Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) not only enables us to deploy our web applications but also grants us continuous deployment from Azure DevOps, GitLab, GitHub and many other sources.
 In this section, we will cover how you can deploy your web application on Azure using Azure Web Apps.

     - First, sign into the [Azure Portal](https://portal.azure.com/) with your Microsoft Account and create a new resource.